dr-audrius/campaigns/README.md

     A flag to state if the Campaign is active (a campaign is running when the current date is inside the start-end date range) - Done
     The Budget (in USD dollar) - Done
-    User name (can be Unknown user, if the user's data is missing for specified userId) - Done If the endDate is before the start date, the campaign should not be shown.
+    User name (can be Unknown user, if the user's data is missing for specified userId) - Done If the endDate is before the start date, the campaign should not be shown. - Done